Second moment of degree three $L$-functions: Sketch of the proof

-To treat these $m$ and $n$-sums above we employ the Voronoi type summation formula for $SL(3,\mathbb{Z})$ (Lemma \ref{voronoi}).
-In Section \ref{S7} we apply the Voronoi summation formula first on the $m$-sum and then on the $n$-sum.
-Though we have $A(m_2,m_1)$ in the RHS of Voronoi summation formula along with the condition $m_1|q$, for brevity we would only consider the ``generic case" $m_1=1$ in this sketch and write $m_2$ as $m$.
-In the $m$-sum we encounter an oscillatory integral where the first derivative of the phase function does not vanish so we treat it by repeated integration by parts (see Lemma \ref{L7.3}).
-This transforms the $m$-sum into Thus in the $m$-sum we save We take the above oscillatory term into the $n$-sum and apply Voronoi summation formula.
-After the Voronoi formula on the $n$-sum we also face an oscillatory integral but we employ stationary phase analysis as the first derivative of the phase function vanishes (see Lemma \ref{L7.4}).
-We get Thus in the $n$-sum we save Finally, we put the above oscillatory term in the $h$-sum and apply the Poisson summation formula.
-We treat the resulting oscillatory integral with stationary phase analysis (see Lemma \ref{L7.5}).
-We finally have
+To treat these $m$ and $n$-sums above, we employ the Voronoi type summation formula for $\mathrm{SL}(3,\mathbb{Z})$ (Lemma \ref{voronoi}).
+In Section \ref{S7}, we apply the Voronoi summation formula first on the $m$-sum and then on the $n$-sum.
+Though we have $A(m_2,m_1)$ in the RHS of the Voronoi summation formula along with the condition $m_1|q$, for brevity, we would only consider the ``generic case" $m_1=1$ in this sketch and write $m_2$ as $m$.
+In the $m$-sum, we encounter an oscillatory integral, and by repeated integration by parts, it restricts the range of $m\ll (T/Q)^{3+\varepsilon}$ (see Lemma \ref{L7.3}).
+Then, by Taylor series approximation of the phase function, the $m$ sum transforms into Thus in the $m$-sum we save We take the above oscillatory term into the $n$-sum and apply the Voronoi summation formula.
+There, we also face an oscillatory integral $I_2$ (see \ref{Iintegralnsum}) of trivial size $T$.
+So, the $n$ sum transforms to Thus in the $n$-sum we save Finally, we put the oscillatory integral $I_2$ in the $h$-sum and apply the Poisson summation formula on $\sum_{h\ll H}e_q(ah)I_2(h).$ Thus, we get a double integral $I_3$ (see \ref{I3hsum}).
+This restrict the dual variable $h$ in the range $h\sim \frac{qT}{N}\sim \frac{\sqrt{X}}{T^{1/4}}$.
+After careful evaluation of the double integral, the $h$ sum transforms into (see Lemma \ref{Shfinallemma})

 In the $h$-sum we save